GuiSeger/climbing_plants_phenology/README.md

 > SCRIPT_Table_S6.R

 Calculate the contribution of phylogeny, environment, and their shared influence on flowering and fruiting phenology by employing a variance partitioning on PVR.

+#### The code was developed and tested using the R statistical environment, R version 4.5.1 (R Development Core Team, 2025).